jbush001/NyuziProcessor/README.md

 ## Prerequisites

 The following software packages need to be installed.
-On Linux, many can be installed using the built-in package manager (apt-get, yum, etc).
-Some package managers do have verilator, but the version is pretty old.
-Bug fixes in the most recent version are necessary for this to run correctly.
-MacOS should have libreadline-dev by default.
-I have not tested this under Windows.

 1. GCC 4.7+ or Apple Clang 4.2+
 2. Python 2.7